ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 <!-- vim-markdown-toc -->

+**Background knowledge:** this article will make regular references to the file `ftplugin/tex.vim`, which we will use to implement LaTeX-specific Vim configuration through Vim's filetype plugin system.
+To get the most out of this article, you should understand the purpose of the `ftplugin/tex.vim` file and have a basic understanding of Vim's filetype plugin system.
+In case you are just dropping in now and these topics sound unfamiliar, consider first reading through the [previous article in this series]({% link tutorials/vim-latex/ftplugin.md %}), which covers what you need to know.

 ## The point of this article
 This article gives an overview of the features VimTeX provides, offers some ideas of how to use these features from the practical perspective of a real-life user, and shows where to look in the documentation for details.